dginst/dginst-old.github.io/vision.md

 A generic data file can be _hashed_ to produce a short unique identifier, equivalent to its digital fingerprint.
-Such a fingerprint can be associated to a bitcoin transaction (of irrelevant amount) and hence registered on the blockchain.
-Blockchain immutability provides time-stamping, proving the data file existence at that moment in time in that specific status.
+Such a fingerprint can be associated to a bitcoin transaction (of irrelevant amount) and hence registered on the blockchain in a block generated at a given time.
+Therefore, the immutability of the bitcoin transaction registered on the blockchain implicitly provides time-stamping, proving the data file existence at that moment in time in that specific status.

 A single transaction can timestamp an unlimited number of documents: